nguyenlamvu88/test/README.md

 These features were chosen as they collectively provide a balanced view of the central tendency, variability, and extremes of the time series data, which are critical for distinguishing between different human activities.

+## Project Structure
+. ├── data │ ├── bending1 │ │ ├── train │ │ │ ├── dataset1.csv │ │ │ └── ... │ │ ├── test │ │ │ ├── dataset2.csv │ │ │ └── ... │ ├── bending2 │ │ ├── train │ │ ├── test │ └── ... ├── split_dataset │ ├── bending1 │ │ ├── train │ │ ├── test │ ├── bending2 │ │ ├── train │ │ ├── test │ └── ... ├── scripts │ ├── extract_features.py │ ├── organize_datasets.py │ └── ... └──

+- **data/**: Contains the original dataset structured in folders representing different activities.
+- **split_dataset/**: Contains copies of the original dataset split into `train` and `test` subfolders for each activity.
+- **scripts/**: Python scripts for feature extraction and dataset organization.
+- **README.md**: Documentation for the project.

 ## Conclusion

 This project extracted meaningful time-domain features from the AReM dataset and conducted a statistical analysis to understand the variability and reliability of these features.
-The selected
+The selected features can be used for building classification models to accurately predict human activities based on time series data from a wireless sensor network.